ZacSmir/ZacSmir.github.io/_posts/2021-01-18-Ministry_For_The_Future_Review.md

 > What can we do about that?
 > Just make it stick.

 This summarizes Robinson's view of how to change things, at least in this current version of the world, almost perfectly.
 Energy can come from the bottom and force the powerbroker's hands.
 Violence can come from ecoterrorists and force their hands as well.
 The people can vote in elections to pick new lawmakers.
-The people can rise up in rebellion to pick new lawmwakers.
+The people can rise up in rebellion to pick new lawmakers.
 But the people who make the rules change things.
 I'm not certain how much I agree with this, but I find it true enough and I admire its pragmatism.
-It's this side of his ideology that leads to one of the main charactesr negotiating with central banks to enact the aforementioned carbon-coin.
+It's this side of his ideology that leads to one of the main characters negotiating with central banks to enact the aforementioned carbon-coin.
 It's this side of his ideology that has the first major initiative to fight climate change come from a massive electoral and then more relevantly, legislative, shift in India after the heatwave from the first chapter.
 More than that, it's his belief in rule of law that makes the central organization in the fight against climate change a UN agency!

 There's a lot more complexity and ambiguity in the details of all this, a lot of which will come up in my criticisms, but these two halves are the broad strokes that inform the approaches and actions taken in the book.
 And when it comes to solving the largest crisis humans have ever faced, embracing complexity is the best place to start.